 Your local Social Services department should be able to give you more information nearer the time.

-If you can afford to pay for a place in a care home yourself, you may choose not to consult with your local authority and to approach a care home direct.
+If you can afford to pay for a place in a care home yourself, you may choose not to consult with your local authority and to approach a care home directly.
 However, if you feel that you might need help with your fees in the future, it is important that you are assessed by your local authority before making any private arrangements.

 You should be aware that it is illegal to give your property or savings to another person in order to qualify for help from your local authority.
 This is called 'deprivation of assets' and your local authority may try to claim back any fees you have been given if they feel that you have deliberately given your assets away.